DhruvilShah99/Daily-Updates/README.md

 2. Write a Java program for interleaving of 4 string with 2 string by seperating it.

 3. Write a Python program to count no of upper and lower case in a string.

+# 30 May coding updates
+1. Python program to read a number and print the pattern

+2. Java program to Count number of trailing zeros in product of array